saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![For a target platform of Azure SQL DB, feature parity shows two features that are not supported in Azure SQL DB.
 The Service broker feature is selected on the left and on the right Service Broker feature is not supported in Azure SQL Database is highlighted.](media/dma-feature-parity-service-broker-not-supported.png "Database feature parity")

-    > The DMA assessment for migrating the `WideWorldImporters` database to a target platform of Azure SQL DB reveals features in use that are not supported.
+    > **Note**: The DMA assessment for migrating the `WideWorldImporters` database to a target platform of Azure SQL DB reveals features in use that are not supported.
 These features, including Service broker, prevent WWI from migrating to the Azure SQL DB PaaS offering without making changes to their database.

 11. **Cancel** migration for this project by going **back** to home page.